 Mesa Child Custody Modification Lawyer

-A parenting plan defines which parent a child will live with for a majority of the time as well as both parents’ legal decision-making rights and can be mutually updated by the parents at any time.
+A parenting plan defines where a child will live and when, as well as both parents’ legal decision-making rights and can be mutually updated by the parents at any time.
 If both parents agree to make a change, they can do so within a week, two weeks, or years of the current order with the help of an attorney.

 One parent might want to modify a parenting plan without the other party’s agreement, or they may both want to change it in different ways.
 For example, both parents may agree that they want equal parenting time, but one may be in favor of a week-on/week-off schedule while the other is in favor of a schedule where the parents switch every other weekend and have set days during the week.

 Furthermore, parents may agree to equal parenting time but not on how it should be structured.
 They must go to court and get a decision from a family law judge.
-In order to do that, they must meet certain statutory requirements with the guidance of a Mesa child-sharing arrangement modification attorney.
+In order to do that, they must meet certain statutory requirements with the guidance of a Mesa attorney with experience in custody modifications.

 Material Change in Circumstances